EmaSuriano/astro-art-portfolio/README.md

 Given that this project is a static website, you are force to trigger a deploy in order to reflect the latest changes inside our Notion database.
 This process can be easily automatized using many of the existing providers out there.

 In my case, I'm currently using [Zapier](https://zapier.com/) due to it provides compability with many services, and in this case with the ones that I need: [Notion](https://zapier.com/apps/notion/integrations) and [Netlify](https://zapier.com/apps/netlify/integrations).

-Create an account and later create a new zap.
-You can use mine as an example:
+I created a [shared zap](https://zapier.com/shared/43559f7a74ff7d4aacb4befe8aa20f5acb88c628) that anyone can start using now!

 ![Zapier template](https://user-images.githubusercontent.com/3399429/207274121-c4ed214e-f45a-47aa-ab36-1b8a0f809b76.png)